- Professors recommend Cengage eTextbooks for affordability, accessibility and convenience

 How can professors get more out of Cengage eTextbooks?

 - Use Cengage support and services to get personalized support and training.
 Your Digital Success Specialist will be there to help you set up your course and set your students up to thrive.
 They can answer your questions and assist you 24/7.

-- If you want to use multiple eTextbooks in your course, recommend students purchase a Cengage Unlimited eTextbooks plan for just $69.99 a semester.
+- If you want to use multiple eTextbooks in your course, recommend students purchase a Cengage Unlimited eTextbooks subscription for $69.99 a semester.
 Your students will be able to access our entire library of eTextbooks.
-Students can also get up to four free hardcopy textbook rentals—they just pay $7.99 each for shipping and handling.
+Students can also get up to four free hardcopy textbook rentals—they just pay shipping and handling per book.

 - Ensure your students choose the most affordable option and have access to their eTextbooks on the first day of class by adding language to your syllabus that lets them know their purchasing options.

 How can professors help their students get more out of Cengage eTextbooks?